Hoodwinked!: Box office

-Critical reception
+Critical response

 Hoodwinked! received mixed reviews from critics.
-On Rotten Tomatoes, the film has a rating of 46%, based on 125 reviews.
+On Rotten Tomatoes, the film has a rating of 46%, based on 125 reviews, with an average rating of 5.5/10.
 The site's consensus reads, "This fractured fairytale doesn't have the wit or animation quality to compete with the likes of the Shrek franchise."
-On Metacritic, it received a score of 45 out of 100, based on 29 critics, indicating "mixed or average reviews".
+On Metacritic, it received a score of 45 out of 100, based on 29 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 James Berardinelli of ReelViews gave the film two-and-a-half stars out of four and claimed that many of the film's ideas for altering its familiar storyline "sound better on paper than they turn out in execution."
 Finding it tedious to view the film's story told multiple times, he wrote that the film "slips into boredom."
 Bruce Westbrook of the Houston Chronicle also gave the film two-and-a-half stars, and although he praised its "snappy dialogue and fresh characterizations", he considered the film's plot underdeveloped and characters lacking in motivation.
 Peter Rainer writing for The Christian Science Monitor gave the film a C+ and called it "a moderately enjoyable escapade that isn't quite clever enough for adults and not quite imaginative enough for children."
 He was not overly critical of the film, but felt that it was a disappointment in comparison to the high standards for computer-animated films set by Pixar.
 Jami Bernard of the New York Daily News suggested that timelessness is a necessary component of an animated classic, and faulted the film for its attempt to be hip and current.
 While Ty Burr of The Boston Globe praised the film's vocal performances, he wrote, "Hoodwinked never builds to a level of sustained comic mania ...
 One aches to think what the great Looney Tunes directors could have done with this material."

 Several critics, however, were more enthusiastic about the film.
-Owen Gleiberman of Entertainment Weekly gave Hoodwinked! an A- and praised the zaniness of its humor.
+Owen Gleiberman of Entertainment Weekly gave Hoodwinked! an A− and praised the zaniness of its humor.
 Calling the filmmakers heroes, he compared them to Quentin Tarantino and Steven Soderbergh due to their potential for bringing independent filmmaking to prominence in animation.
 Although Nancy Churnin of the Dallas Morning News considered the film inferior to those of Pixar and DreamWorks, she still gave it a B and wrote, "it's got an upstart charm, a clever premise, appealing characters voiced by a terrific cast and a script that should make you laugh out loud more than once."
 In his review for the Chicago Tribune, Michael Wilmington praised the film's voice cast, music, and script, and wrote, "it packs more verbal wit and surprise than the usual cartoon."
 Kevin Thomas of the Los Angeles Times gave it three-and-a-half stars out of five calling it "high-energy, imaginative entertainment".